bhtri/bhtri/README.md

 ###

 ---
-### **2022年05月08日の名言**
+### **2022年05月09日の名言**

 <p align="center" style="font-size:20px">
   <q>
-    Don't use all-or-nothing thinking.
-Take each day as its own day, and don't worry about it if you mess up one day.
-The most important thing you can do is just get back up on the horse.
+    If you are born poor, it is not your mistake.
+But if you die poor it is your mistake.
   </q>
 </p>

 <p align="right" style="font-size:18px; font-weight: bold">
-Henry Cloud
+Bill Gates
 </p>

 ---